AmpersandTarski/documentation/prototypes/extensions/execengine.md

 You may want to consider habituating yourself to *always* use {EX} before any function.

 # Example (`_;`)
 When you try to create or delete pairs with atoms that contain texts, you may find that some texts contain the semi-colon.
 When such a text is used in a violation statement, this will be interpreted as an argument separator, causing all sorts of unexpected results.
-TO BE ELABORATED
+This can be prevented by using `_;` rather than `;` as an argument separator.
+However, the ExecEngine must be made aware that this alternative argument separator is used.
+This is done by mentioning it immediately at the beginning of a function call, as in the below example:

+    VIOLATION (TXT "{EX}_;InsPair_;r1_;A_;", SRC I, TXT "_;B_;", TGT I)

+Of course, if the SRC or TGT atom is a text that contains the characters `_;`, the problem still remain

 # Example (`TransitiveClosure`)
 TO BE DONE